PBC CSKA Moscow: 2009–2021

 In the next season CSKA finished at the 2nd place of the regular season, securing its 17th Final Four appearance in the 21 century.
 In Vitoria-Gasteiz the club made a comeback during the semifinals against Real Madrid and beat Anadolu Efes in the final, achieving 8th title in club's history.
 CSKA also won the VTB United League, sweeping Khimki 3:0 in the finals.

 There were changes in the 2019–20 season.
 Defending champion CSKA Moscow played steady until November, when they suffered four losses in a row, stepping down to the 6th position at worst.
 Due to the COVID-19 pandemic, CSKA and all other teams quit playing after the 28th round; there was no winner declared.
 At the time of the season's stopping, CSKA was behind Khimki in the VTB standings.
 The tournament was also stopped with no winner being announced.

 In the 2020-2021 season, CSKA again lead in the EuroLeague standings for much of the season, before repeated conflicts by Itoudis, CSKA management, and Mike James resulted in James, team leader, leaving the team in March.
 While losing the first place in the standings to FC Barcelona, CSKA went all the way to the EuroLeague Final Four.
 CSKA, however, lost to Efes in the semifinals, and were beaten by EA7 Emporio Armani Milan in the third place game, thus finishing the season in disappointing 4th place.
 In the VTB United League, despite finishing the regular season in just 4th place, CSKA beat Nizhny Novgorod 2-1 in the quarterfinals, regular season winners Zenit Saint Petersburg 3-1 in the semifinals, and UNICS Kazan 3-0 in the finals to win the VTB United League once again.

 2022–present

-CSKA changed much of their roster during the summer.
-For much of the 2021-2022 season, CSKA fought for a spot in the EuroLeague playoffs.